 What happens if I fail the online ID verification?

-If your online ID check fails, you’ll need to complete an In-Branch Verification (IBV) at the Post Office before your DBS application can continue.
+If your online ID check fails, you’ll need to complete an In-Branch Verification (IBV) at a Post Office before your DBS application can continue.

 How does the in-branch process work?